visit-dav/visit/src/doc/dev_manual/SoftwareReliabilityEngineering.rst

 or, the underlying computing infrastructure upon which VisIt_ depends such as

     * An incompatible graphics driver.
-    * A downed filesystem or network.
+    * A downed file system or network.
     * A trip in the security environment.

 Typically, such inquiries originate from users in the midst of using VisIt_